 Table of Contents

 From the time we first started dating, Robert and I have always enjoyed sharing a martini together.
-Even when we’re traveling around the country in our Airstream trailer, Robert’s often whipping up a scrumptious batch of martinis.
-His favorite recipe is his Vodka Martini with a Twist.
+Even during our travels around the country in our Airstream trailer, he’d often whip up a batch of martinis for us to enjoy campside – proof that a great cocktail doesn’t require a fancy setting.
+His favorite has always been his Vodka Martini with a Twist, and over the years, it’s become his calling card.

 “Robert’s tips are great – best martini I’ve ever made!”